 What problems are the medical billing and coding space facing today?

 It depends on who you ask, but the error rates in medical billing are reportedly pretty high.
 According to a study conducted by the American Medical Association in 2013, the error rate for medical billing was at 7.1 percent, while a study by Nerdwallet in 2014 put the error rate for Medicare claims at a whopping 49 percent.
-This can be due to many factors such as upcoding, duplicate billing, and even the digit transposing of ICD and CPT codes.
+This can be due to many factors such as upcoding, duplicate billing, and even the digit transposing of ICD and charge codes.
 Most of this is at the hands of human error, but certainly not without reason.
 With the transition change from ICD-9 to ICD-10 codes in 2015, the amount of codes increased by five times the original amount.
-Now having roughly 68,000 ICD and 8,000 CPT codes to work with, medical billers and coders have had to learn and process tons of new information.
+Now having roughly 68,000 ICD and 8,000 charge codes to work with, medical billers and coders have had to learn and process tons of new information.
 In this period of getting used to a new system, there was a 50% loss in productivity at first, but the industry has since adapted.
 The system will surely change again, and I can’t help but wonder if machine learning might be able to work a little bit of its magic in the medical billing and coding space.

 Using AI to assist with medical billing and coding